Last updated July 14th, 2024.

 Because of all this, we can’t suggest buying property outside of Japan’s major cities in good faith.
 You would almost surely suffer from low occupancy rates and stagnant prices due to the nation’s rapid and inevitable population decline.

-Real estate located in each of the below cities should see some amount of appreciation during the 2020s.
-Yet, we cannot make recommendations beyond that timeframe or in any of Japan’s smaller towns/cities.
+Real estate located in each of the below cities should see some amount of appreciation.
+Yet we can’t make recommendations in any of Japan’s smaller towns and cities.

 Tokyo